tschm/.config-templates/README.md

 - Installs project dependencies
 - Sets up pre-commit hooks

+### Publishing Devcontainer Images

+The repository includes workflows for building and publishing devcontainer images:

+#### CI Validation

+The **DEVCONTAINER** workflow automatically validates that your devcontainer builds successfully:
+- Triggers on changes to `.devcontainer/**` files or the workflow itself
+- Builds the image without publishing (`push: never`)
+- Works on pushes to any branch and pull requests
+- Gracefully skips if no `.devcontainer/devcontainer.json` exists

 ### VS Code Dev Container SSH Agent Forwarding

 Dev containers launched locally via VS code